Yangyi1230/HadoopProject/README.md

 ##### Happiness Index Generator
 This file include the code used to generated the final regional happiness index value.

+**Input File Location**
+Dumbo: `hc2416/RBDA/result.csv`

 **How to run?**
-`java -jar ScoreGenerator-1.0-SNAPSHOT-shaded.jar`
+Be sure that jar file and result.csv file are in the same file level, then run the following command `java -jar ScoreGenerator-1.0-SNAPSHOT-shaded.jar`